Rogue ocean waves and the St. Petersburg paradox: RESULTS

-The maximum normalized wave height, $H_{max}^{N}/H_{s}$, is the largest $H(N)/H_{s}$ encountered in $N$ waves and is shown for a single buoy (092) in Fig. 1(c) and for all the CDIP buoy datasets in Fig. 1(d).
-To determine $H_{max}^{N}/H_{s}$, the normalized wave heights $\hat{H}= H(N)/H_{s}$, were initially calculated, updating $H_{s}$ every period.
+The maximum normalized wave height, $H_{max}^{N}/H_{s}$, is the largest $H(N)/H_{s}$ encountered in $N$ waves and is shown for a single buoy (092) in Fig. 2(a) and for all the CDIP buoy datasets in Fig. 2(b).
+To determine $H_{max}^{N}/H_{s}$, it is useful to define the normalized wave heights $\hat{H}= H(N)/H_{s}$.
+These were calculated initially, updating $H_{s}$ every period.
 Normalizing $H(N)$ by $H_{s}$ enables comparison over many time periods, locations, and varying sea states.
 The normalized waves were then sequentially analyzed per buoy.
-If $\hat{H}(N)$ exceeded the heights of all preceding waves, then $\hat{H}(N)\Rightarrow H_{max}^{N}/H_{s}$ and is plotted in Fig. 1(c) and Fig. 1(d), showing the maximum normalized wave height a stationary observer (buoy) encounters in $N$ waves.
+If $\hat{H}(N)$ exceeded the heights of all preceding waves, then $\hat{H}(N)$ was used to replace $H_{max}^{N}/H_{s}$.
+These results are plotted in Figs. 2(a) and 2(b), showing the maximum normalized wave height a stationary observer (buoy) encounters in $N$ waves.

-The Petersburg, Rayleigh, and Weibull models were fit to the data in Fig. 1(c) and Fig. 1(d).
+The Petersburg, Rayleigh, and Weibull models were fit to the data in Figs. 2(a) and 2(b).
 The adjusted coefficient of determination, $\bar{R}^{2}$, was used as the figure of merit to determine the best fit.
-As an example, for buoy 092 with data consisting of over 110 million waves shown in Fig. 1(c), we find $\bar{R}^{2}$ is 0.946, 0.909 and 0.888 for the Petersburg, Rayleigh, and Weibull models, respectively.
-When data including all 3.4 billion waves from the CDIP database were examined, we found that $\bar{R}^{2}$ is 0.892, 0.889, and 0.839 for the three models.
+As an example for a single buoy (092), with data consisting of over 110,000,000 waves, we find $\bar{R}^{2}$ is 0.946, 0.909 and 0.866 for the Petersburg, Rayleigh, and Weibull models, respectively [Fig. 2(a)].
+When data including all of the waves from the CDIP database were examined [Fig. 2(b)], we found that $\bar{R}^{2}$ is 0.892, 0.889, and 0.843 for the three models.

-The Petersburg model fits the wave data best, improving the capability to anticipate the maximum normalized wave height based on the number of waves buoys encounter; $H_{max}^{N}/H_{s}$ is expected to be less than 1 for the first wave, near unity after 10 waves, rogue by 10,000 waves and 3 by 30 million waves.
+The Petersburg model fits the total wave data best [Fig. 2(b)], improving the capability to anticipate the maximum normalized wave height based on the number of waves buoys encounter. $H_{max}^{N}/H_{s}$ is expected to be less than 1 for the first wave, near unity after ten waves, 2 (rogue) by 10,000 waves and 3 by 30,000,000 waves.
 Temporally, $H_{max}^{N}/H_{s}$ will be 1, 2, and 3 after approximately a minute, a day (16 hours), and half a decade, respectively, assuming $3.4\times 10^{9}$ waves/649 years.

-In addition to providing best fit to the data, the advantage of the Petersburg model is its simplicity: the relative height of the largest ocean surface waves depends linearly on the logarithm of the number of waves observed.
-This empirical relationship is supported by 9 decades (3.4 billion waves) of experimental data.

-The Rayleigh model fits the full set of wave data nearly as well as the Petersburg model.
-One might argue that in a different data set of 3.4 billion waves, the Rayleigh model might fit better, and this cannot be ruled out.